LukeTaher/justsomecompiler/README.md

-### Assignment 4 Notes
+### Assignment 5 Notes
-- Constant folding + propagation
-- Loop unrolling
-- Function inlining
-- Basic subexpression elimination
-- Evaluation step counting
-- Evaluation timing
+- Interpretation of functions, pointers, if, and while
+- Code generation of functions, pointers, if, and while
-- ASTs in `test/asm4/ast`
+- Generated code in `test/asm5/code`

-*see asm4 test script for examples*
+*see asm5 test script for examples*

 ## About
 A compiler developed in OCaml with OCamllex and Menhir for the Compiler Construction module at the University of Birmingham.
 Intended to mimic a C-like syntax with functional characteristics.